Precious Quire-McCloud is a native of Liberia, West Africa and has resided in the States since early childhood;

 She is a 12-year veteran with the NC Black Repertory Company and considers herself

-blessed and fortunate to have performed in four National Black Theater Festivals (1999, 2005, 2007 and 2009), three of
+blessed and fortunate to have performed in five National Black Theater Festivals (1999, 2005, 2007, 2009 and

-them in leading roles.
+2011), four of them in leading roles.

-Her passion for the stage is undeniable and she thanks God for such an amazing
+Her passion for the stage is undeniable and she thanks God

-gift.
-Her "front row" is made up of her amazingly supportive husband, four fabulous and talented children
+for such an amazing gift.
+Her "front row" is made up of her amazingly supportive husband, four fabulous

-and the two people who were her only audience for years, her faithful and loving parents.
+and talented children and the two people who were her only audience for years, her faithful and loving parents.

 |